-EECA may invite Applicants to rectify any minor errors or omissions in their Proposals during EECA's completeness and eligibility check process.
-Proposals that do not meet the Minimum Funding Conditions may be considered at the discretion of the EECA Board and/or Minister of Energy and Resources.
-In such instances, Applicants will need to provide compelling reasons why their Proposal should be considered for support.
+EECA may invite Applicants to rectify any minor errors or omissions in their Proposals during EECA's administrative review and eligibility check process.
+Otherwise, any Proposal not meeting all the Minimum Funding Conditions will be disqualified from the remainder of the process and Applicants notified in a timely manner.